geekbrit/EtradeHotKeys/README.md

 All transaction-open operations (buy, and sell-short) are based on multiples of the Xfact value, which is calculated from a nominal order value (currently hardcoded in e-keys.py), and transaction-close operations (sell, and buy-to-close) work on either the full open quantity, or half the open quantity.
 The quantity that can be bought using the nominal order value is calculated **when you type a space character at the end of the ticker symbol**.
 This is a nasty temporary workaround to avoid multiple quote requests before the full ticker is entered.

+**Note:** Once you have placed a Long trade or a Short trade on a ticker, the "opposite" trading keys are disabled until you close out your position.
+If you close out your position by placing a sell or buy to cover through eTrade's tools, then you can manually set the "Quantity" input to zero in order to re-enable the buttons.

 Currently, the layout is selected by editing the class definition for EtradeApp in e-keys.py.

 ## Description

 There is a checkbox in the leftmost column of the tool panel that globally disables or enables all of the buy and sell buttons.
 The buttons are disabled when the panel opens, and must be armed by clicking in the checkbox before any trades can be placed.
 I recommend leaving the panel disarmed at all times unless you intend to make a trade.

+When the panel is in "Safe" mode, the window background will be blue.
+When the panel is "Live", then the background will be orange.
+This can be modified in e-keys.py if you find the colors difficult to differentiate.

 This project uses a substantial amount of code from etradePythonAPI (there appear to be two separate identical projects for this on GitHub, I'm not sure whose is the original).